NullArray/RootHelper/README.md

 ### Latest Helper Scripts

 The latest addition to the scripts available through RootHelper is `rootend.py`.
-It's a python3 implementation that automates enumeration and and privilege escalation operations.
+It's a python3 implementation that automates enumeration and privilege escalation operations.

 `RedGhost` Is the now available with RootHelper, it's a Linux post-exploitation framework and payload generator.